 Someone in a boat, coming from the neighboring village, spotted this man and made a detour to save him.

-“Don’t worry brother,” he said enthusiastically, “hop in my boat.”
+“Don’t worry brother,” he said enthusiastically, “hop into my boat.”

 This story may represent the height of foolishness but the truth is, both human intelligence and stupidity know no bounds.
 It is easy to label others’ beliefs and actions as absurd, if we look within ourselves, we all have been there and done that, maybe differently yet similarly.